Quantcast

 Schools Superintendent: No Pay Increase for Substitute Teachers

 Gail Reicheg, the school district’s personnel director, talks to the Board of Education about substitute teacher pay at the Nov.
 14 work session.
 The school district administration will not support a requested reversal of a pay cut instituted this year for substitute teachers, schools Superintendent Edward Seto said Nov.
-14. Nor will the administration support a previously promised bonus for …
+14. Don’t Miss Out!
+No other media outlet covering Franklin Township …

 Read More »